Milwaukee Jewish Federation >> Harry Hecht Family Memorial College Scholarship

 Recognizing the difficulties many parents face when trying to finance their children’s college education, the Hecht Fund was endowed with a generous gift to the Jewish Community Foundation.
 Since 1997, The Fund has given scholarships to over 70 deserving Jewish high school seniors in preparation for college.

-The Hecht Family Scholarship seeks to make an impact in the lives of Jewish families with financial need through a one-time scholarship, preferably to a Wisconsin University.
+The Harry Hecht Family Memorial College Scholarship Fund seeks to make an impact in the lives of Jewish families with financial need through a one-time scholarship, preferably to a Wisconsin University.

 Harry faced many challenges and found himself depending on the kindness of the Jewish community to help his family meet their needs.
 He tried his hand at many businesses and eventually became successful with a business then known as Hecht Mfg.
 Harry never forgot the lean years and later in life he sought to pay the generosity he received forward.